Assistant Professor, Physical Therapy

 Dr. Slater also serves as the Sports Sciences Manager for United States Figure Skating, where she works with an interdisciplinary team (MD, DO, DC, CSCS, coaches, and athletes) to support peak athletic performance and return to skating plans following injury.

-United States Olympic and Paralympic Committee, Measuring kinematics of quadruple jumps, Principle Investigator
+United States Olympic and Paralympic Committee, Measuring kinematics of quadruple jumps, Principal Investigator

-American Heart Association, The effect of ischemic conditioning on strength and ambulation in lower limb amputees, Principle Investigator
+American Heart Association, The effect of ischemic conditioning on strength and ambulation in lower limb amputees, Principal Investigator

 Postdoctoral Fellow, Center for Bionic Medicine, Shirley Ryan AbilityLab, 2020

 MA, Kinesiology (Movement Sciences), The University of Texas at Austin, 2010

 BS, Health and Sport Studies, Miami University, 2007